Bulk viscosity from Urca processes: $npe\mu$ matter in the neutrino-transparent regime: Bulk viscosity of matter

 To proceed further we need to specify how the muon decay reaction~\eqref{eq:mu_decay} affects the bulk viscosity from the Urca processes~\eqref{eq:n_decay} and \eqref{eq:l_capture}.
 As we show below, we deal typically with one of these two limiting cases:

-In the slow lepton-equilibration limit the muon decay rate is much slower than the Urca process rates, i.e., $\lambda_{L}\ll \lambda_{e}, \lambda_\mu$.
-In the slow muon-equilibration limit the processes involving muons (\ie, muon decay and muonic Urca reactions) are much slower than electron Urca process rates $\lambda_L, \lambda_\mu\ll \lambda_e$.
-In the slow muon-equilibration limit muons can be simply neglected and the bulk viscosity arises only from electronic Urca reactions.
+In the case (a) the muon decay rate is much slower than the Urca process rates, \ie, $\lambda_{L}\ll \lambda_{e}, \lambda_\mu$.
+In the case (b) the processes involving muons (\ie, muon decay and muonic Urca reactions) are much slower than electron Urca process rates $\lambda_L, \lambda_\mu\ll \lambda_e$.
+In this limiting case muons can be simply neglected and the bulk viscosity arises only from electronic Urca reactions.
 Below we derive the bulk viscosity in terms of equilibration rates and particle susceptibilities for case (a).